anderspitman/iobio-absent-anders/README.md

 stealthcheck deployment from scratch if either of the VMs becomes unrecoverable.

+However, if you run into problems with stealthcheck, it's recommended to just shut it down (can simply stop stealthcheck1 and stealthcheck2 from the AWS console) and running the services manually until Anders gets back to fix it.
-One especially important detail is that the [checks.json file][1] for stealthcheck1 contains all the commands ("fail_command") used to start our other services.
-In the worst case scenario, you can shut down stealthcheck and just SSH into the various machines and run those commands manually.
-You'll lose monitoring and email alerts, but this is the simplest setup.
+All of the necessary commands are in the [checks.json file][1] for stealthcheck1 (look under the `fail_command` keys).
+You can SSH into the various machines and run the commands shown.
+You'll lose monitoring and email alerts (ie you'll need to keep an eye on things manually), but it should be sufficient to limp along for several days.

-## AWS
+The only two that are actually important are fibridge and `services.backend.iobio.io` (which is currently just for phenolyzer).
+You can pretty safely ignore the others.
+Information for each service is below.

 ### fibridge

 fibridge is used for local file support in the iobio apps.
-It should be kept alive by stealthcheck.
 It's probably not the end of the world if it goes down for a couple days, though we'll likely get a few emails from users.
 If you want to debug it you'll need to ssh into ubuntu@lf-proxy.iobio.io and figure out why the executable isn't running on port 9001.

 There are a couple unique things that can go wrong with fibridge.
 The first is if the TLS cert expires.
 We're currently using a Let's Encrypt cert,